 Champions League: The Biggest Misnomer in Sports

 Driven by an entirely justified fear of the inevitable creation of a European Super League, UEFA has been busy doing everything it can to appease the game’s giants.
 The Champions League, now the biggest nismomer in sports, is more a closed-off money league than it is a competition for Europe’s champion clubs.
-Most of the continent’s champions now have to struggle through two treacherous qualifying rounds, plus a playoff, in order to reach the lucrative group stage, while the second, third, and fourth placed teams in the “Big Four” leagues gain automatic entry.
+Most of the continent’s champions now have to struggle through three, or even four, treacherous qualifying rounds in order to reach the lucrative group stage.
+Meanwhile, the second, third, and fourth placed teams in the “Big Four” leagues gain automatic entry (as of 2018/19).

 None of this, however, is to say that the Europa League is somehow pointless.
 In fact, the reverse would be closer to the truth.
 Without an avenue for mid-tier clubs to enter into European competition, the gulf between the continent’s giants and everyone else would only widen.
 Further, by giving fans of non-title contending teams the chance to welcome storied European clubs is a crucial part of the modern game.
 Were European competition restricted to, say, England’s Big Six and their continental ilk, increased fan disenchantment would be a natural and predictable by-product.

 The Europa League, in this sense, serves to democratise football, even if its offering is patently second rate.
 But ultimately, the problem for the tournament is that no one would, for a second, claim that the competition is anything other than a watered-down, knock-off, replica of the Europe’s top tier event.
 Chances are that unless your club is in it, you don’t follow it at all — and why should you?